mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> Optional challenge
 ## <center>[JDBC Connections in a Kerberised Cluster](http://blog.cloudera.com/blog/2014/05/how-to-configure-jdbc-connections-in-secure-apache-hadoop-environments/)</center>

 * There's quite a bit of work to this lab.
-If you want to a full scenario to practice on, don't need step-driven guidance and have the AWS/VM/hardware resources, you can:
+If you want to full-fledged scenario on which to practice on, and you don't need step-driven guidance, and you have the AWS/VM/hardware resources, this blog article will help you:
-    * Set up CDH 5
+    * Set up a CDH 5 cluster
+        * (Or use the one you've got)
     * Test client connectivity via JDBC
     * Integrate an Active Directory instance
     * Test a secured client connection